 I think it would be a great craft to do with children but obviously it would be with adult supervision and assistance as you need a blender!

 So, pin this tutorial on Pinterest so that you can find it later and let me know how you get on with it.

-If you liked this tutorial try out my other tutorials using paper:
+If you liked this tutorial try out some of my other tutorials using paper:

 Keep Crafting and let me know in the comments below what you make with your seed paper.